 Comprehensive, inclusive, and continuous

-What makes maternity benefits modern?
-They must be comprehensive, inclusive, and continuous.
-Comprehensive benefits cover the whole person through their pregnancy journey, including their physical, mental, and emotional health.
-Inclusivity covers all paths to parenthood and all types of families, not just traditional ones.
+What makes a maternity benefit modern?
+It must be comprehensive, inclusive, and continuous.
+Comprehensive benefits cover the whole person through their pregnancy journey, including their physical, emotional, and financial health.
+Inclusive benefits cover all paths to parenthood and all types of families, not just traditional ones.
 And continuous benefits offer support throughout the journey, providing additional resources between appointments and beyond.

 Paid family leave helps everyone